wader/fq/README.md

 - Would it be possible to save memory by just record range/decoder at first decode and then decode as needed later?
 - Move more things to jq code, dumper, CLI, help, REPL?
+- Some kind of bit vs bytes position notation/type

 ## Thanks